amartyamukherjee/image_compressor/README.md

 # image-compressor

-Compresses an image using discrete Fourier transform
+Compresses an image using fast Fourier transform